EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Key Derivation {#key-der}

-Keys and IVs in EDHOC is derived with HKDF {{RFC5869}} using a pseudorandom key (PRK) and the EDHOC hash algorithm in the selected cipher suite.
+EDHOC uses HKDF {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys.
+HKDF-Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
+HKDF-Expand is used to derive additional output keying material (OKM) from the PRKs.
 The PRKs are derived using HKDF-Extract {{RFC5869}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = HKDF-Extract( salt, IKM )